 We love authentic Mexican carne asada and have learned to make it at home using a recipe my husband found on the Internet.
 (There are so many similar versions online that I’m not sure who to credit as the author.)

 Traditionally, a carne asada marinade uses red wine vinegar.
 Instead, I decided to do things differently and use a malt vinegar, which has a wonderful, strong zingy taste that goes well with the lime and orange juices.

-My Carne Asada Marinade recipe will marinade five to six pounds of meat and can be easily halved for a small dinner with no leftover or doubled for a big party or tailgating.
+My Best Carne Asada Marinade Recipe will marinade five to six pounds of meat and can be easily halved for a small dinner with no leftover or doubled for a big party or tailgating.
 If you’re using beef, use skirt steak or a similar thin cut, as show above, and marinate 24 to 48 hours.
 (The tougher the meat, the longer you should marinate it.)

 Slow cooker pulled carne asada

 Traditionally, you grill carne asada meat.
 I tried that on half the mountain goat meat I prepared.
 While it was extremely delicious, it was still chewy even after marinating the mountain goat for over two days!

 Instead, I decided to cook the other half of the meat in the slow cooker.
 Unfortunately, it wasn’t as sweet and tangy as the grilled carne asada.
 It was still tasty and tender, more like “pulled” meat, which is what I was shooting for.
 From now on, all mountain goat meat will be slow cooked.
 Lesson learned.